Sinha-at/Results_Analysis/README.md

 - Interpret the results of a data file
 - Compare the results of two files

-This package is based on a reasearch paper written by Abhishek Kaushik: https://arxiv.org/pdf/2104.03940.pdf if you are using the package please give credits to this reasearch paper.
+This package is based on a research paper written by Abhishek Kaushik: https://arxiv.org/pdf/2104.03940.pdf, if you are using the package please give credits to this research paper.

 ## Libraries used